 An association of creative scientists

 Established in 2012 in Lausanne, Switzerland, The Catalyst is a group of scientific researchers and professionals that use entertainment as a means of engagement with the public.
-Using skills grounded in improvisation, theater, and film, we have created a variety of plays, short films, and interactive exhibits that showcase leading scientific ideas.
+Using skills grounded in improvisation, theater, and film, we have created a variety of formats that showcase leading scientific ideas.
 The Catalyst is a non-profit association governed by Articles 60 et seq. of the Swiss Civil Code.

-Drop-in.
-Our English-language weekly improv sessions have become a popular gathering place for scientists interested in learning theater skills and meeting like-minded creatives.
+Our English-language weekly improv sessions in Geneva and Lausanne have become a popular gathering place for scientists and non-scientists, interested in learning theater skills and meeting like-minded creatives.
 First time improviser or improv ace?
 We don’t care, as long as you visit our weekly drop-in to meet us!

 The elected committee currently managing The Catalyst consists of:

 - Treasurer: Yuliy Schwarzburg